 I have several incredible gluten free turkey recipes on the blog you will love making!

 There are several benefits to using an air fryer when cooking.
 It's a wonderful kitchen gadget that everyone should try out at least.
-Here are some of the benefits to cooking with one:
+Here are some of the benefits of cooking with one:

 - They are easy to clean.
-I totally love that you don't have to spend a lot of time cleaning your air fryer, unlike a traditional fryer.
+I love that you don't have to spend much time cleaning your air fryer, unlike a traditional fryer.

 - You can make low-fat food that tastes fried.
-If you are trying to eat food that's low fat, air frying is a great option.
+Air frying is a great option if you are trying to eat low-fat food.
 You aren't frying food in a vat of oil, so it tends to be healthier.

 - Things cook more evenly.
 Because the air circulates all around inside the air fryer, it can heat your food more evenly.
 It can cook the top and bottom of your food without having to flip it over.

 - Air fryers cook foods faster than oven frying.
-If you are wanting food that's crispy and flavorful, but don't have tons of time, consider an air fryer.
+If you want food that's crispy and flavorful but doesn't have tons of time, consider an air fryer.

 To make this in your oven, preheat your oven to 350º F. Complete the above steps and place the turkey breast in an oven-safe pan.
 Cover with foil and bake for 30 minutes.